dheerajy1/data-sql-journey/src/8AISkillsChallengeFabricAnalyticsEngineer.md

 # Foreword:

 > The entire content is owned by Microsoft, and I am logging for practice and it is for educational purposes only.
+>
+> All presented information is owned by Microsoft and intended solely for learning about the covered products and services in my Microsoft Learn AI Skills Challenge: Fabric Analytics Engineer Journey.

 # **I. Introduction to end-to-end analytics using Microsoft Fabric**